 Fountain Hills Unified School District #98 has three excelling schools: McDowell Mountain Elementary School for Kindergarten-2nd grade, Fountain Hills Middle School for grades 3-8, and Fountain Hills High School for grades 9-12.
 There is a Charter School, which has all grades up through 8th grade.

-Based on abundant open space and playground equipment available for public use, Fountain Hills was designated in both 2010 and 2011 as a "Playful City USA".
+Based on abundant open space and playground equipment available for public use, Fountain Hills was designated since 2010 as a "Playful City USA".

 In 2006, Fountain Hills was named by Phoenix Magazine as the best place to live in the Valley of the Sun and was cited as "a welcome oasis on the outskirts of a metropolis."
 The magazine measured the quality of life in 22 Valley communities, including the statistical analysis of each community's population, income, home price, crime rate, miles to Sky Harbor Airport, and square feet of retail.
 The criteria used by the magazine in this ranking are similar to the priorities established in the Town's Strategic Plan.
 The volunteer spirit and high level of involvement of the citizens and business representatives were highlighted.